What is Chronic Rhinitis? Causes, Symptoms, & Treatment

 In addition to identifying the source of your allergies, there are numerous ways to manage rhinitis that minimize its impact.
 A few tips include:

-• Pollen is the most common cause of rhinitis so it is important to be aware of the pollen count!
+• Pollen is the most common cause of rhinitis, so it is essential to be aware of the amount of pollen!
 Regularly check weather projections so you know when pollen is high.
 This can help you better prepare by taking necessary medications in advance.
 Seasonal allergic rhinitis often peaks during spring and summer, making it crucial to monitor pollen levels during these times.

-• Keep windows and doors closed when pollen is high, avoid being outdoors
+• Keep windows and doors closed when pollen is high, and avoid being outdoors.

-• Find the most effective combination of over the counter medications and natural remedies that works for you.
+• Find the most practical combination of over-the-counter medications and natural remedies that works for you.
 This can take some experimenting!
 Common symptoms of allergic rhinitis include sneezing, runny nose, itching, and watery eyes.

-Vasomotor rhinitis is another form of chronic rhinitis characterized by nasal symptoms such as stuffiness, sneezing, and runny nose, occurring without any presence of allergies.
-This condition is often triggered by irritants and environmental changes.
-Management strategies typically involve avoiding known triggers and using medications like corticosteroid and antihistamine sprays.
+Vasomotor rhinitis is another form of chronic rhinitis characterized by nasal symptoms such as stuffiness, sneezing, and runny nose, occurring without any allergies.
+Irritants and environmental changes often trigger this condition.
+Management strategies typically involve avoiding known triggers and using medications like corticosteroids and antihistamine sprays.

 If you are struggling with chronic rhinitis, contact us today!
-We provide comprehensive ENT services and we’re here to help.
+We provide comprehensive ENT services and are here to help.

 Share This